festivities/Blender-miHoYo-Shaders/README.md

-# miHoYo Shader for Blender 3.0 and above
+# miHoYo Shaders for Blender 3.0 and above

 ## Preview

 ## Milestones
-This shader isn't meant to be 100% accurate - in fact it will most likely never be until someone blesses us with the decompiled shader code.
-Until then, what I only aim for is to replicate the in-game look to the best of my ability.
+These shaders aren't meant to be 100% accurate - in fact they will most likely never be until someone blesses us with the decompiled shader code.
+Until then, what I only aim for is to replicate the in-game looks to the best of my ability.

 ### Genshin Impact
 - [x] Ramp texture implementation **(done thanks to [Manashiku](https://github.com/Manashiku/MMDGenshin/))**